Solving Some of Frederick’s Biggest Transportation Challenges

 By investing in these essential transportation upgrades, the town anticipates a range of benefits that will positively impact the entire community.
 These anticipated benefits include reduced traffic congestion, increased intersection capacity, decreased wait times, improved safety for commuters and pedestrians, decreased wear and tear on vehicles, faster response times and safer travel for first responders, and better connections for pedestrians and bicyclists.

-PLEASE COMPLETE OUR ONLINE TRANSPORTATION SURVEY
+ONLINE TRANSPORTATION SURVEY

 - Why is the Town of Frederick Board considering placing a 1% sales tax proposal on the November 2023 ballot?